Exercise Physiology Major

 This course examines the organization and function of the human body as a whole and the interrelations of its various systems, organs, tissues, and cells.
 Lecture and laboratory.

+Prerequisite: BIOL 181.
 This course provides biology majors with information on pre? and post?graduate opportunities, prepares them for graduate studies related to biology by developing a resume and statement of purpose, and gives them experience speaking publicly on biological topics using appropriate technology.
-S/U grading.
+S/U Grading.

 A lecture course that covers analytical methods of chemical analysis.
 Topics include statistical analysis, quantitative chemical analysis, chemical equilibria, eletroanalytical techniques and fundamentals of spectroscopy.